hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 You must have [`read variables` permission](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) to view the variables for a particular workspace and to view the variable sets in your organization.

-To create new variable sets and apply them to workspaces, you must be part of a team with [manage workspaces](https://www.terraform.io/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions.
-To create and edit variables within a specific workspace, you must have [read and write variables](https://www.terraform.io/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) for that workspace.
+To create new variable sets and apply them to workspaces, you must be part of a team with [manage workspaces](/docs/cloud/users-teams-organizations/permissions.html#organization-owners) permissions.
+To create and edit workspace-specific variables within a workspace, you must have [read and write variables](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions) for that workspace.

 Once you have the proper [read and write variables permissions](/docs/cloud/users-teams-organizations/permissions.html#general-workspace-permissions), you can create and edit workspace-specific variables through: